vrtbl/passerine/README.md

 If you'd like to contribute:

 1. Read `CONTRIBUTING.md`.
-2. Get up P using the above instructions
+2. Get up Passerine using the above instructions
 3. Open issues and pull requests disclosing bugs or implementing improvements

 > Fun Note: I didn't have access to wifi when I wrote the compiler until version 0.5.0.